1

 EllipticCurveScaling,

-/// This gadget implement the Poseidon hash instance described in the
+/// The following gadgets implement the Poseidon hash instance described in

 /// rounds per row.